hrbigelow/opcheck/README.md

 opcheck.deregister('tf.nn.convolution')
 ```

-OpCheck is a wrapper around framework tensor operations which analyzes their
+OpGrind is a wrapper around framework tensor operations which analyzes their
 inputs.
 If any inconsistency is found which would lead to an exception from
-the framework, OpCheck will print an error message that is easier to read.
+the framework, OpGrind will print an error message that is easier to read.
 Otherwise, it is silent, and simply passes the inputs through to the wrapped
 operation.

 ## How does it work?

-OpCheck understands tensor operations in terms of three lower level concepts.
+OpGrind understands tensor operations in terms of three lower level concepts.
 The lowest level is the notion of an 'index', which is a group of semantically
 related dimensions or other size-like quantities.
 For example: